blacklane/jvm-source-guidelines/README.md

         android:layout_height="wrap_content"
         /> <!-- Closing tag is on a new line -->
       ```
-    - The reasoning behind this decision is: if you add attributes to XML in a way that the last attribute changes (or format code around the last attribute), the closing tag `/>` goes on a new line.
-This means that in code diff you will see an extra modification line, thus messing up the history (and `blame` results) for the future -- this is something we want to avoid
+    - We decided to use this approach to avoid messing up our git history.
+If you add attributes to XML that change the last attribute (or formats the code around the last attribute), then the closing tag `/>` goes on a new line.
+This means that you will see an extra modification in the code diff, which messes up the history and `blame` results.

-## Applying guidelines
+## Applying these guidelines

-To apply these guidelines, you can download our styling configuration files and import them to your IDE.
+To apply these guidelines to your own project clone, you can download our styling configuration files and import them to your IDE.
 Both Java and Kotlin style configurations are in this repository, named `java_code_style.xml` and `kotlin_code_style.xml`.

-To import, go to your IntelliJ IDEA (or Android Studio) Preferences, then Editor -> Code Style -> Java (or Kotlin, respectively) and on top of your right pane there will be an import button available.
-Just select the appropriate file and save.
+To import, go to your IntelliJ IDEA (or Android Studio) Preferences, then Editor -> Code Style -> Java (or Kotlin, respectively).
+On top of your right pane, there will be an import button available.
+Select the appropriate file and save.
 Verify from the dropdown menu that the appropriate style is being used.

-## Android testing
+## Testing on Android

 We run a suite of tests:

 - **Unit tests** for isolated units of code (we mock using Mockito)
-- **Functional tests** for isolated feature checks and user interaction tests, such as testing individual fragments or activities (usually using Espresso and Robot framework).
-These run offline in most cases, and external dependencies are mocked to behave in an expected way
+- **Functional tests** for isolated feature checks and UI tests - such as testing individual fragments or activities (usually using Espresso and Robot framework).
+In most cases, these run offline and external dependencies are mocked to behave in an expected way
 - **Acceptance tests**, a suite that builds on top of Functional tests, tests whole features in isolation.
 External dependencies are still mocked to behave in an expected way.
 We test all happy paths of all user stories
 - **Integration** (or **end-to-end** tests) where we test how our apps work while communicating with other (external) apps and services.
 These run online, in a staging environment, and we test the most business-oriented user stories